 A JSP page consists of HTML tags and JSP tags.
-The jsp pages are easier to maintain than servlet because we can separate designing and development.
-It provides some additional features such as Expression Language, Custom Tag etc.
+The JSP pages are easier to maintain than Servlet because we can separate designing and development.
+It provides some additional features such as Expression Language, Custom Tags, etc.

-There are many advantages of JSP over servlet.
+There are many advantages of JSP over the Servlet.
 They are as follows:

 1) Extension to Servlet

-JSP technology is the extension to servlet technology.
-We can use all the features of servlet in JSP.
+JSP technology is the extension to Servlet technology.
+We can use all the features of the Servlet in JSP.
 In addition to, we can use implicit objects, predefined tags, expression language and Custom tags in JSP, that makes JSP development easy.

 2) Easy to maintain

 JSP can be easily managed because we can easily separate our business logic with presentation logic.
 In Servlet technology, we mix our business logic with the presentation logic.

 3) Fast Development: No need to recompile and redeploy